Pumpkin Cheesecake Muffins

 - 1/2 cup (120ml) vegetable oil (or canola, or melted coconut oil)

 - 1 teaspoon vanilla extract

 - 6 ounces (168g) cream cheese, softened to room temperature

 - 1 egg yolk

 - 3 Tablespoons (36g) granulated sugar

-*Instead of the pumpkin pie spice, you may use 1/4 teaspoon ground cloves, 1/2 teaspoon ground allspice, and 1/4 teaspoon ground nutmeg.
+- Instead of the pumpkin pie spice, you can use 1/4 teaspoon ground cloves, 1/2 teaspoon ground allspice, and 1/4 teaspoon ground nutmeg.